-The following table shows the fees and other costs you may be charged for investing in the Good Super investment option and can be used to compare costs between different superannuation products.
+The following table shows the fees and other costs you may be charged for investing in any of Good Super’s investment options.
 The fees and costs may be deducted from your account or from investment returns regardless if there are positive investment returns on the funds.
+Please note that fees may vary between members.
 More detailed information about the Good Super Plan can be found in the Product Disclosure Statement and Reference Guide.

-You may also incur a buy-sell spread cost when your money moves in or out of the Plan or when you switch between different investment options.
-And if you leave the Plan, you will also be charged an exit fee of $50.00.
+You may also incur a buy-sell spread cost when your money moves in or out of the Fund or when you switch between different investment options.
+If you leave the Fund, you will also be charged an exit fee of $50.00.
 See the Reference Guide for more information about the buy-sell spread, adviser and other service fees.
-The IVR incorporates GST after taking into account any expected input tax credits.

 A fee is an activity fee if: